jyothv/ECE590project/README.md

 **Progress as on 03/17/2019**:

-Below is the states machine operation of a vending machine.
+Below is the states machine of a vending machine.
 The below state machine will be tested for safe operation.
 ![Image of state machine](https://github.com/jyothv/ECE590project/blob/master/VendingMachine.PNG)

-- I have created a Process for VendingMachine.
 - I have defined various State for the VendingMachine.Like IDLE, READY, VENDING and FAULT.
 - I have created responses to various events.
 Like COIN, COIN_RETURN, BUTTON, VEND_COMPLETE, GENERIC_FAULT.
 - I have added transition from one state to other state.